""

 Psychology of Development and Learning (KME301G)

-The course will aim to provide students with a comprehensive understanding of the developmental changes that take place from birth through adolescence.
+The course aims to provide students with a comprehensive understanding of the developmental changes that occur from birth through adolescence.

 Content:

-The course will cover a broad range of developmental changes during different phases of childhood and adolescence, and theories that describe and explain those changes.
-Theories of cognitive development, emotional and social development, the development of self, and moral development will be discussed.
+The course will cover a broad range of developmental changes across different phases of childhood and adolescence, as well as theories that describe and explain them.
+Theories of cognitive, emotional, and social development, self-development, and moral development will be discussed.
 The approaches of behaviourism and ecological theory will also be highlighted.
-The origins and nature of individual differences, continuity and discontinuity of development, as well as plasticity of development will be discussed.
+The origins and nature of individual differences, the continuity and discontinuity of development, and the plasticity of development will be discussed.
 The interaction between development and learning, motivation, parenting practices, culture, and different social environments will be addressed.
-A strong emphasis will be placed on the importance of understanding child development when working with children in applied settings.
+A strong emphasis will be placed on understanding child development when working with children in applied settings.

 Procedure:

 The course will consist of lectures and recitations.
-Students' will have a chance to discuss the topics of the course and deepen their understanding of the age group they plan to focus on during their studies and work.
+Students will have a chance to discuss the course topics and deepen their understanding of the age group they plan to focus on during their studies and work.

 Introduction to Learning and Instruction (KME102G)